GrinonBarrett/Taksidos/To Do.md

 * A desert ghoul type creature which cannot touch non sapient plant life.
 * A bipedal bramble creature which defends a set forested area.
 Can also be provoked by the presence of undead.
 Will always fight undead.
 Can fire thorn projectiles.
 Automatically inflicts a piercing attack when grappling or brawling.
 Thorns do extra damage against creatures of undeath and gain a bonus against undead creatures.
 * Create a stoker demon, which has wind powers and can ignite stuff.
 Make it impish and more emboldened as it gets hurt.
+* Create a mimic.
+* Create a Wyvre, a winged serpent with a stinger for a tail.
+It comes in three varieties- clawless with fast speed and the ability to cloak for a whole round between rest, two clawed with superior brawling/grappling prowess, and a four clawed that slashes as it tramples and has a venomous spit attack.

 -----